How pipx works

 )

-would be available to pipx after installing the above example package.
+In this case foo and bar (and baz on Windows) would be available as "applications" to pipx after installing the above example package, invoking their corresponding entry point functions.

 You can read more about entry points here.